triplea-game/triplea/docs/development/build-overview-and-development.md

 To continue to improve build speeds and make the build structure more idiomatic, some near future work should:

-- Convert all build scripts to Kotlin (IN PROGRESS).
-This will make the build easier to maintain by increasing the completion and refactoring assistance the IDE is able to provide.
 - Remove the use of `subprojects` and `allprojects` and replace these with Gradle [Convention Plugins](https://docs.gradle.org/current/userguide/implementing_gradle_plugins_convention.html#header).
 This will make the build easier to maintain by avoiding the pitfalls of cross-project configuration, it will prevent difficulties updating to future Gradle versions, and it will prepare the build to take advantage of future Gradle features like [Isolated Projects](https://docs.gradle.org/current/userguide/isolated_projects.html#header) that will further increase build speed.
 - Avoid creating empty projects in folders such as `game-app`.